 A great massage, given with the right intention feels wonderful!

 Research shows that upwards of ninety percent of dis-ease is stress related.
 And perhaps nothing ages us faster than too much stress.
 Whilst eliminating anxiety and pressure altogether in our fast-paced world may be idealistic, massage can without a doubt, help manage your stress.

 - Greater energy.

 - Reduced fatigue.

-Massage is fine as a stand alone treatment or in conjunction with virtually any other therapy.
-There are very few reasons not to have a massage!
-And it needn’t be the drawn out and often expensive hour long treatments.
-10-15 minute massage right at your desk can be even more effective and just the right amount needed by most.
+Massage is excellent as a stand-alone treatment or in conjunction with virtually any other therapy.
+There are very few reasons not to have a massage.
+And it needn’t be the drawn out and often expensive hour-long treatments.
+10-15 minute massage right at your desk can be even more effective and just the right amount of time for the majority of people.